andrewhopper/thefirm/README.md

 3. Run `npm install` to install the dependencies
 4. Run `npm compile-types` to complete the classes and enums
 5. Run `brew services start redis` to start the redis server
-6. Start the websocket server with `tsx src/websocker-server.ts`
+6. Run `./bin/start.sh` to start the websocket server and workers in screen sessions

-7. Start the background workers with `tsx src/workers/index.ts`
+   To manage the running services:
+   - List all sessions: `screen -ls`
+   - Attach to websocket server: `screen -r websocket-server`
+   - Attach to worker: `screen -r worker`
+   - Detach from a session: Press `Ctrl+A` then `d`
+   - Kill a session: `screen -X -S [session-name] quit`

-8. Run `npm run dev` to start the Next.js server
+7. Run `npm run dev` to start the Next.js server

 ## Overview